-means a unit class whose Dealing Currency is hedged against the Base Currency and/or other currencies in which the assets of the relevant Fund may be denominated.

-means as defined under Luxembourg law and by applicable practice of the Regulatory Authority from time to time, and include:

-- · banks and other professionals of the financial sector investing - in their own name and on their behalf - in their own name and on behalf of Institutional Investors - in their own name and on behalf of another party which is not an Institutional Investor, provided such party - entered into a discretionary management agreement, and - does not have a right or claim over the fund i.e., the sole rights must rest with the bank or the other professional of the financial sector - re-/insurance companies - if investing as part of fund-linked insurance products and the beneficial owners are not Institutional Investors, only if the beneficial owners have no direct access to the fund's assets, and the insurance companies being the sole persons with a title to these assets - collective investment schemes - social security institutions - pension funds - industrial and financial groups - structures the Institutional Investors stated above set up for the management of their assets - holding companies or their equivalent - provided all shareholders are Institutional Investors, or - can prove real substance and have their own structure and activity (i.e., they are holding interests in entities of financial or industrial groups which have a real economic activity) - family holdings or their equivalent which are companies through which a family, or a branch of it, is holding important financial interests by means of participants in entities having an economic activity, irrespective that their shareholders are not Institutional Investors themselves - regional and local authorities such as regions, provinces, districts, villages or municipalities investing their own funds.
+Hedged Unit Class means a unit class whose Dealing Currency is hedged against the Base Currency and/or other currencies in which the assets of the relevant Fund may be denominated.
+Institutional Investor means as defined under Luxembourg law and by applicable practice of the Regulatory Authority from time to time, and include: banks and other professionals of the financial sector investing in their own name and on their behalf in their own name and on behalf of Institutional Investors in their own name and on behalf of another party which is not an Institutional Investor, provided such party entered into a discretionary management agreement, and does not have a right or claim over the fund i.e., the sole rights must rest with the bank or the other professional of the financial sector re-/insurance companies if investing as part of fund-linked insurance products and the beneficial owners are not Institutional Investors, only if the beneficial owners have no direct access to the fund's assets, and the insurance companies being the sole persons with a title to these assets collective investment schemes social security institutions pension funds industrial and financial groups thruce the Institutional Investors, or can prove real substance and have their own structure and activity (i.e., they are holding interests in entities of financial or industrial groups which have a real economic activity) family holdings or their equivalent which are companies through which a family, or a branch of it, is holding important financial interests by means of participants in entities such as regions, provinces, districts, villages or municipalities investing their own funds.
+Investment Manager means Wellington Management Company LLP .
+Investor Guide means the guide to the Umbrella Fund's dealing and other procedures and listing the relevant Unit classes.